Samourai-Wallet/samourai-wallet-android/Getting started.md

 # Premium transaction features

-## Using PayNym payment code connection (BIP47)
+## Using PayNym payment code connections (BIP47)

 Think of a PayNym as a permanent and reusable code that you can share with anyone.
 It looks similar to a Bitcoin address but it is longer and starts with **'PM8T'**

 Anybody who connects to your PayNym can generate private Bitcoin addresses on demand for sending Bitcoin to your wallet.

-### Create your first connection to Samourai Dev Wallet
+### Create your first connection to the Samourai Dev Wallet

 There are certain premium features and functionality that are only available to users who have an active connection to the Samourai Dev Wallet.
-We highly recommend users initiate a connection to Samourai Dev Wallet.
+We highly recommend users initiate a connection to the Samourai Dev Wallet.

 #### Prerequisites:

-* In order to create a connection you will need a small amount of Bitcoin in your wallet (check out our guide to your first deposit) to cover the connection fee
+* In order to create a connection you will need a small amount of Bitcoin in your wallet to cover the connection fee

 ### Step 1 - Open PayNyms